 These are common sense – they all have to do with money.

-So if money is the main reason, here are ways a home business entrepreneur can start successfully start his or her business — and see it survive beyond its first year:
+So if money is the main reason, here are ways a home business entrepreneur can start successfully start his or her business — and see it survive beyond its first year.
+The key is to follow the fundamentals of success:

 1. Do thorough research first in the market which you are selling to.